The strong global dimension of piecewise hereditary algebras: Introduction

 where $X$ runs through all such indecomposable objects.
 It follows from the definition that ${\rm s.gl.dim.}\,A=1$ if and only if $A$ is hereditary and not semi-simple.
-Ringel conjectured that $A$ is piecewise hereditary if and only if the strong global dimension of $A$ is finite.
+In \cite[Problem 1]{MR2041672}, the question was asked whether $A$ is piecewise hereditary when it has finite strong global dimension.
 This has been studied by several authors.
 The case of radical square-zero algebras was treated in \cite{MR2041672}.
-This work also proves an alternative characterisation for $A$ to be piecewise hereditary when it is tame, that is, the push-down (or extension-of-scalars) functor ${\rm mod}\,\hat A\to {\rm mod}\,T(A)$ is dense.
-Here $T(A)=A\ltimes {\rm Hom}_{\k}(A,\k)$ is the trivial extension and $\hat A$ is the repetitive algebra.
-Note that a general study of $\mathcal D^b({\rm mod}\,A)$ is made in \cite{BL,MR2497950} when $A$ has a square-zero radical.
-The equivalence conjectured by Ringel was proved in the general case by Happel and Zacharia (\cite{MR2413349}) getting as a byproduct that ${\rm s.gl.dim.}\,A=2$ if and only if $A$ is quasi-tilted and not hereditary.
+Moreover, it follows from \cite{AS1,AS2} and \cite{S} (see also \cite{MR2041672}) that the class of algebras having both finite strong global dimension and a tame repetitive algebra coincides with the class of piecewise hereditary algebras having nonnegative Euler form.
+The equivalence conjectured in \cite[Problem 1]{MR2041672} was proved in the general case by Happel and Zacharia (\cite{MR2413349}) getting as a byproduct that ${\rm s.gl.dim.}\,A=2$ if and only if $A$ is quasi-tilted and not hereditary.
+It is worth noticing the following characterisation of the finiteness of the strong global dimension.
+By the main result of \cite{S}, the algebra $A$ has finite strong global dimension if and only if the repetitive algebra $\widehat A$ is locally support finite in the sense of \cite{MR797444}.
+Hence, if $A$ has finite strong global dimension, then the push-down functor ${\rm mod}\,\widehat A\to {\rm mod}\,T(A)$ is dense (here $T(A)$ denotes the trivial extension).
+The question to know whether the converse implication holds was asked in \cite[Problem 2]{MR2041672}.
+So far, that question remains open (see \cite[Theorem (B)]{AS2} for a positive answer when $\widehat{A}$ is tame).